luk036/ellipsoid-method/multiplierless.md

 realizable coefficient vectors rather than over a relaxation.
-The same formulation applies unchanged to the robust and parametric variants of the design problem, and the numerical experiments confirm that a compiled implementation of the whole pipeline runs in a fraction of a second for a representative order-32 design.
+The same formulation applies unchanged to the robust and parametric variants of the design problem, and the numerical experiments confirm that a compiled implementation of the whole pipeline runs in under $2.4$ seconds for orders up to
+$128$, that the parallel-cut update keeps the iteration count below $1{,}900$ where a single-cut method does not converge, and that the emitted RTL synthesizes to logic and registers without any multiplier cells.

 Three directions remain open.
 The first is a sharper analysis of the parallel cut under a discretization grid, so that the fine-grid advisory check can be